MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 - Convert floating point models
 - Produce an ONNX model in version 1.0.

+We also recommend taking a look at the [ONNX tutorials](https://github.com/onnx/tutorials) page for ONNX support into additional ML frameworks.

 ## Install WinMLTools

 WinMLTools is a Python package (winmltools) that supports Python versions 2.7 and 3.6.
 If you are working on a data science project, we recommend installing a scientific Python distribution such as Anaconda.